-- 1. Loosen the two 5mm Allen screws on the handlebar stem, then place onto the fork stem.
-Face the handlebar stem forward directly in line with the front wheel. - 2.
-Tighten the 6mm stem pillar bolt to a torque of 15 ft.lbs (20 N.M). - 3.
-Tighten the two 5mm Allen screws on the handlebar stem to a torque of 7 ft.lbs (10 N.M).
+- 3. Face the handlebar stem forward directly in line with the front wheel. - 4.
+Tighten the two 5 mm Allen screws on the handlebar stem to 7 ft lb. or 10 NM.

-WARING: THE ASSEMBLER IS CAUTIONED AGAINST THE DANGER OF DAMAGING THE HANDLEBAR STEM PILLAR ASSEMBLY AND POSSIBLE INJURY TO RIDER IN OVERTIGHTENING THE STEM PILLAR BOLT.
+WARING: THE ASSEMBLER IS CAUTIONED AGAINST THE DANGER OF DAMAGING THE HANDLEBA STEM PILLAR ASSEMBLY AND POSSIBLE INJURY TO RIDER IN OVERTIGHTENING THE STEM PILLAR BOLT.

-STEP#7 HANDLEBAR ASSEMBLE
+STEP# 7 ASSEMBLE HANDLEBAR